vrppaul/annotation-exporter/README.md

 > it won't be deployed to any production environment.
 > Thus, any sensitive data may freely live in the repo.

-Simple web application, which has a single endpoint, dedicated to annotation parsing and convertion.
+Simple web application, which has a single endpoint, dedicated to annotation parsing and conversion.

 ## How to launch locally